Kupenstack/kupenstack/README.md

 <span style="color:#555">*Be our Angel*</span>:angel:

 KupenStack is a community-driven project and we welcome you to participate and contribute at your flexibility.
+Please see our [contributing guidelines](CONTRIBUTING.md) to get started.

 ## Get Involved​ ​​